apache/incubator-kie-kogito-examples/kogito-travel-agency/visas/README.md

 This application requires an Infinispan server to be available and by default expects it to be on default port and localhost.

-You can install Infinispan server by downloading it from [official website](https://infinispan.org/download) version to be used in 10.0.0.CR1
+You can install Infinispan server by downloading it from [official website](https://infinispan.org/download) version to be used is 10.1.5.Final+
 Here  [https://github.com/kiegroup/kogito-runtimes/wiki/Persistence](https://github.com/kiegroup/kogito-runtimes/wiki/Persistence) the required
 Infinispan configuration is explained in more detail.